 Insulin resistance also decreases HDL cholesterol (the good cholesterol) and increases triglycerides level.
 It makes LDL cholesterol (bad cholesterol) particles small and dense, which are more harmful for the blood vessels.

 A high level of insulin due to insulin resistance also raises blood pressure.
-An excellent study from the Texas Institute for Reproductive Medicine and Endocrinology showed that young women with a testosterone level more than 30 ng/dl had a higher risk for high blood pressure.
+An excellent study from the Texas Institute for Reproductive Medicine and Endocrinology showed that young women with a testosterone level more than 30 ng/dl were at risk for high blood pressure.

 Patients with the Polycystic Ovary Syndrome have infrequent menses, usually less than eight per year.
-Between the menses, there is extensive buildup of the lining of the uterus.
-It is this repeated excessive build-up of the lining of the uterus that can lead to development of uterine cancer.
-Insulin promotes growth.
-The high levels of insulin probably play a role in promoting the growth of cells in the lining of the uterus.
+In between the menses, there is extensive buildup of the lining of the uterus.
+Consequently, there is excessive build-up of the lining of the uterus that can lead to development of uterine cancer.
+In addition, high levels of insulin also play a role in promoting the growth of cells in the lining of the uterus.

 Screening Testing In Patients With PCOS.